Inflect logo

 Executive Summary

-Slovakia serves as a strategic, low-risk anchor for enterprises requiring high-availability infrastructure within the European Union.
-Its position between Western hubs and Eastern markets makes it a critical point for maintaining low-latency connectivity to the region’s automotive and manufacturing sectors.
+Slovakia serves as a secure, low-risk anchor for enterprises requiring resilient infrastructure within the European Union.
+Its geographical position and heavy reliance on nuclear power make it a premier choice for maintaining high-availability services for the automotive and manufacturing sectors across Central and Eastern Europe.

 Slovakia: At A Glance